stijnfrishert/libLSDJ/README.md

 	  -i [ --index ] arg       Single out a given project index to export, 0 or more
-	  -n [ --name ] arg        Single out a given project by name to export -w [ --working-memory ]  Single out the working-memory song to expor
+	  -n [ --name ] arg        Single out a given project by name to export -w [ --working-memory ]  Single out the working-memory song to export --skip-working           Do not export the song in working memory when no other projects are given

 ## lsdsng-import